jberkenbilt/qfs/README.md

   cache, temporary files, or any number of other things that get dumped into your home directory) and you are trying to keep those core files in sync seamlessly across multiple computers, `qfs` is for you.
 It is a niche tool for a narrow audience.
+* If you are a system administrator who wants to do something and see what changed, `qfs` may be a great power tool, though you could achieve the same effect with less elegance and efficiency using `find` and other standard shell tools.

 You can think of `qfs` repositories as like a cross between `git` and `Dropbox`.
 Suppose you have a core collection of files in your home directory, such as "dot files" (shell init files), task lists,